-The Right Length for Your First Cruise
+2. Determining the Right Length for Your First Cruise

 Do you start small with a three- to five-day jaunt in the Caribbean or leap headfirst into cruising with a weeklong (or longer) voyage?
 Travel costs may play a factor in your decision, but we recommend first thinking about how you vacation.
 Does it typically take you a day or two to relax and detox from work before you’re truly in vacation mode?
 If so, consider a longer sailing.

 But if you’re the kind of person who can jump right into a vacation, you might do well to opt for a little toe dip into the cruising waters with a short cruise to see how everyone in your family enjoys the experience and handles life at sea.

-Cruise Ports of Call
+3. Selecting the Best Ports of Call

 Port-heavy cruises offer a variety of unique experiences on land but may have you feeling as though you didn’t get the most out of your cruise ship, which is a destination in and of itself.
 Conversely, too many sea days might have you wandering the ship a little bit bored.
 Finding the right balance of sea day fun and port adventures is key to a successful first family cruise vacation.